BroadbandForum/obbaa/docs/architecture/index.md

 -   Relay requests originating from the North

--   Registers to callback for notification and events from the Aggregator component; forwarding them to the respective SND Manager and Controllers.
+-   Registers to callback for notification and events from the Aggregator component; forwarding them to the respective SDN Manager and Controllers

 ### Infrastructure